-Everyone has heard the terms "will" and "trust," but not everyone knows the differences between the two.
-Both are useful estate planning devices that serve different purposes, and both can work together to create a complete estate plan.
+Both are useful estate planning tools that serve different purposes, and they can work together to create a complete estate plan.

 A will covers any property that is only in your name when you die.
 It does not cover property held in joint tenancy or in a trust.
 A trust, on the other hand, covers only property that has been transferred to the trust.
-In order for property to be included in a trust, it must be put in the name of the trust.
+For property to be included in a trust, it must be put in the name of the trust.